fengxia41103/myblog/content/thoughts/nursing.md

 | 老人精神面貌 (1-5)                        | 4              |                     3 | 5              |                         |
 | 护工精神面貌 (1-5)                        | 4              |                     3 | 5              |                       2 |

+# Recommendation

+Based on all these and the indirect signals I picked up, I highly recommend 上海泰康 for Dad's well being both in the short term and in the long run.

+To get in it requires 200k deposit and 3-month fee, an all-inclusive 24k per month &rarr; 280k at first payment.
+Each following month payment can be handled by dividing it into three tranches:

+1. Dad's pension: 7000
+2. Suzhou fund: 10000
+3. Feng: 7000

+First of all, this is sustainable.
+Suzhou fund has plenty to sustain in that rate and will leave good amount reserve for rainy days.
+My portion is affordable with my current job.

+Second, this makes it possible that we all keep our current job and family setup without much change.
+Of course being nearby is still preferred.
+But this level of service makes one feel comfortable to leave for job or travel if needed.

+Third, Mom may join.
+If the facility is inviting for her, she can decide to join nursing home soon, thus making an arrangement now instead of later.
+To afford this we will make it clear that one of the two houses must be used for the support.
+This can also help her to realize the tradeoff and, if so, use the equity for true need instead of paper profit.
+Not to mention liquidation now also lessen the hassles of their will concerns.